cromelex/pages-garden/content/technology/projects/epaper dashboard.md

 #### Configuration with deep sleep

-13-Aug-2025: this code has been updated with a script section, kindly shared over Reddit.
+13-Aug-2025: this code has been updated with a script section, kindly shared in Reddit by another user.
 Instead of using a predefined `deep_sleep` duration, it is being called based on the current time.
 This allows you to set a longer period between updates at night, for example.

 > [!code]- My ESPHome .yaml code with the 30m deep sleep between updates and a dashboard screenshot being taken by the [puppet](https://github.com/balloob/home-assistant-addons) addon.
 > ```yaml